volunteer-hue2024/volunteer-hue2024/README.md

 - Sighted at building things out of the theory floating around !

 This passionate DEVELOPER journey is transitioning into the world of AI .
-- A journey from "building apps" to "building intelligence." !
+- A journey from "building apps" to "building intelligence!"

 <!--
 **volunteer-hue2024/volunteer-hue2024** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.